Synthesizing Proxy Applications for MPI Programs: Method Implementation

 \subsection{Searching Computation Proxies}

-To reproduce the behaviors of a computation event on different hardware platforms, we need to infer its possible source code according to obtained performance metrics.
+To generate a compilable and executable proxy for a computation event, we need to infer its possible source code according to obtained performance metrics.
 There might be numerous possible codes that show similar performance metrics.
 To make a simplified approximation, we define the search space by linear combinations of some pre-designed code blocks that show diverse performance.
 Searching for an optimal combination with maximized performance similarity (namely minimized error) can be formulated as a constrained optimization problem.